Data-driven prediction and origin identification of epidemics in population networks: Results

-The final network considered is a 44-node graph comprising three large sub-networks with limited interaction (Figure \ref{fig:2}).
-Each sub-network has a distinct topological structure and set of nonuniform transition rates (explicit values appear in Appendix B).
-We again consider three sensor configurations: a 7-node set (nodes 1, 2, 3, 4, 20, 31, and 34), a 23-node set (nodes 1--7, 20--28, and 31--37), and a 35-node set (nodes 1--28 and 31--37), each in the presence of observational noise $\sigma = 0.01\alpha$.
+The second network considered is a 44-node graph comprising three large sub-networks with limited interaction (Fig \ref{fig:2}).
+Each sub-network has a distinct topological structure and set of nonuniform transition rates (explicit values appear in the Appendix).
+We again consider three sensor configurations: a 7-node set (nodes 1--4, 20, 31, and 34), a 23-node set (nodes 1--7, 20--28, and 31--37), and a 35-node set (nodes 1--28 and 31--37), each in the presence of observational noise $\sigma = 0.01\alpha$.
+Parameter estimation results for this network use only observations of the infective populations (in contrast with results for the barbell graph, which additionally used observations of the recovered populations).

-\subsubsection{Parameter Estimation}
+\subsubsection{Parameter estimation}